-From a 1984 performance by the English National Opera.
+From a 1984 performance by the

 Gloriana’s portrayal of events is somewhat less contrived than Roberto Devereux’s, but you don’t watch opera for historical realism.
 Seeing what others have done with a familiar piece of history, how it’s presented in a different dramatic form, is always informative.
-If you enjoy opera, I have no cause to think you won’t be entertained by either of these.
+If you enjoy opera, I see no reason to think you won’t be entertained by either of these.
 If you’re not an enthusiast, you will be reminded why notMy viewing companion for Roberto Devereux commented, “I’ve turned the hose on cats who sounded better than this.”.